Excoriate/terragrunt-ref-arch/README.md

 - [Terragrunt Documentation](https://terragrunt.gruntwork.io/docs/)
 - [Terraform Documentation](https://www.terraform.io/docs/)

+>**NOTE**: Each layer of this architecture has its own README file with detailed explanations and examples.

 ## Contributing 🤝

 Contributions are welcome!
 If you have improvements or fixes, please open a pull request.
 For major changes or new features, please open an issue first to discuss what you would like to change.